-- Transmission / Generation dispatchers notify management of the Alert. - Transmission / Generation dispatchers advise all stations and key personnel. - Generation dispatchers orders unit(s) to be in the state of readiness (i.e. able to be online within 48 hours) in the lesser of (submitted notification time + startup time or 6 days) minus 48 hours.
+• Transmission / Generation dispatchers notify management of the Alert.

+- Transmission / Generation dispatchers advise all stations and key personnel. - Generation dispatchers orders unit(s) to be in the state of readiness (i.e. able to be online within 48 hours) in the lesser of (submitted notification time + startup time or 6 days) minus 48 hours. - Generation dispatchers report to PJM Dispatch any and all resource limited facilities as they occur via Markets Gateway and update PJM Dispatch as appropriate.